fullcode100/Simplenight-whitelabel-v2/README.md

 The docker-compose file is located un `docker/docker-compose.yaml`

-To run it detached using yarn use the command:
+To run it detached using a yarn alias use the command:

 ```bash
 # To build, run or reload the container